wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 ### Lab Objective

-This lab will give you a detailed understanding of the predefined workflow logic.
+This lab will give you a detailed understanding of the workflow logic.
 With that, you will be able to improve the script and do a more advanced configuration.
-This lab includes multiple script customizations and shows how to create an HTTP Request which is needed for integration with external HTTP services (as an example it uses smartsheet API).
+This lab includes multiple script customizations and shows how to create an HTTP Request which is needed for integration with external HTTP services (as an example it uses smartsheet and Webex APIs).

 ### Pre-requisite